elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 # User Definition

 ## Round One User Feedback
 Evaluation is concerned with gathering data regarding the usability of a design or a product by a specified group of users within a specified environment or work context.
 The first round of user surveys was taken based on sketches in order to assess essential site content.
-The results were used to inform a MoSCoW, storyboards, and subsequent sketches.
+The results were used to inform a MoSCoW, storyboards and subsequent sketches.
 The results of the survey are outlined below:

 \begin{table}[H]
       \centering